Gaotianhong/knowledge-reuse-eocrc/README.md

-# Intelligent Knowledge Reuse Models for Early-Onset Colorectal Cancer Detection and Lymph Node Metastasis Prediction Using CT Data
+# Intelligent Knowledge Reuse for Early-Onset Colorectal Cancer Detection and Lymph Node Metastasis Prediction Using CT

-This repository contains code for the paper `Intelligent Knowledge Reuse Models for Early-Onset Colorectal Cancer Detection and Lymph Node Metastasis Prediction Using CT Data`.
+This repository contains code for the paper `Intelligent Knowledge Reuse for Early-Onset Colorectal Cancer Detection and Lymph Node Metastasis Prediction Using CT`.

 ## Code Structure